Windows Subsystem for Linux: History

-Microsoft's first foray into achieving Unix-like compatibility on Windows began with the Microsoft POSIX Subsystem, superseded by Windows Services for UNIX via MKS/Interix, which was eventually deprecated with the release of Windows 8.1.
+Microsoft's first foray into achieving Unix-like compatibility on Windows was the Microsoft POSIX Subsystem, superseded by Windows Services for UNIX via MKS/Interix, which was eventually deprecated with the release of Windows 8.1.
 The technology behind Windows Subsystem for Linux originated in the unreleased Project Astoria, which enabled some Android applications to run on Windows 10 Mobile.
 It was first made available in Windows 10 Insider Preview build 14316.

-Whereas Microsoft's previous projects and the third-party Cygwin had focused on creating their own unique Unix-like environments based on the POSIX standard, WSL aims for native Linux compatibility.
+Whereas Microsoft's previous projects and the third-party Cygwin had focused on creating their own unique Unix-like environments based on the POSIX standard, WSL aimed for native Linux compatibility.
 Instead of wrapping non-native functionality into Win32 system calls as Cygwin did, WSL's initial design (WSL 1) leveraged the NT kernel executive to serve Linux programs as special, isolated minimal processes (known as "pico processes") attached to kernel mode "pico providers" as dedicated system call and exception handlers distinct from that of a vanilla NT process, opting to reutilize existing NT implementations wherever possible.

 WSL beta was introduced in Windows 10 version 1607 (Anniversary Update) on August 2, 2016.
 Only Ubuntu (with Bash as the default shell) was supported.
 WSL beta was also called "Bash on Ubuntu on Windows" or "Bash on Windows".
 WSL was no longer beta in Windows 10 version 1709 (Fall Creators Update), released on October 17, 2017.
 Multiple Linux distributions could be installed and were available for install in the Windows Store.

-In 2017 Richard Stallman expressed fears that integrating Linux functionality into Windows will only hinder the development of free software, calling efforts like WSL "a step backward in the campaign for freedom."